- Played by: Bin Furuya, Voiced by: Masao Nakasone (grunts), Hisashi Kondo (in Episodes 1 and 39), Susumu Kurobe (current)

-- Butt-Monkey: The sole reason Chandler appears is to act as Red King's punching bag.
+- Butt-Monkey: The sole reason Chandlar appears is to act as Red King's punching bag.

-- Long-Lost Relative: Some supplementary sources claim that Chandler is the brother of Peguila, as the two monsters look almost exactly alike.
+- Long-Lost Relative: Some supplementary sources claim that Chandora is the brother of Peguila, as the two monsters look almost exactly alike.
 The show makes no remark on this matter.

 - Wings Do Nothing: Though, he can flap them to create powerful winds.

 - Butt-Monkey: He was defeated by the Science Patrol with ease.
 Only taking two grenades to kill him.